seamplex/feenox/examples/examples.md

 # Five natural modes of a cantilevered wire

-Back in [college](https://www.ib.edu.ar/), we had this subject Experimental Physics 101.
-I had to measure the natual modes of two cantilevered wires and determine the Young modulus of of those measurements.
+Back in [College](https://www.ib.edu.ar/), we had this subject Experimental Physics 101.
+I had to measure the natural modes of two cantilevered wires and determine the Young modulus of of those measurements.
 The [report is here](https://www.seamplex.com/fino/doc/alambre.pdf).
 Two comments: 1.